AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Dependabot-in-Azure-DevOps.md

                 - Repository: "repository-1"
                 - Repository: "repository-2"
                   Directory: "/src"
+                  TargetBranch: "feature/test"
+                  PackagesToIgnore: "$(packagesToIgnore)"
 ```

 This template will be used to run the dependabot against multiple repositories.
 The repositories can be specified by adding them to Repositories parameter.

 If no `Directory` is provided, the root of the repository will be used.
+If no `TargetBranch` is provided, the `main` branch of the repository will be used.
+If no `PackagesToIgnore` is provided, no packages will be ignored for updating.

 ### Debugging